densechen/eve-mli/README.md

 ## Priorities

+- Depart from stable_baselines3
-- Depart from stable_baselines3: the framework of stable-baselines3 is not well suited for eve-mli to design a flexible LSTM network, and the wrapper of gym.env is not clear enough for eve-mli.
+  - the framework of stable-baselines3 is not well suited for eve-mli to design a flexible LSTM network, and the wrapper of gym.env is not clear enough for eve-mli.
 We are now trying to use a more tiny and simplified code to implement the RL training.
+  - We have merged stable_baselines3 into eve-mli now.
+  - We are planing to rewrite the trainer class of eve-mli to make it suitable for rl training evironment naturally.
+  - An RNN framework of policies network is also on the way.
-- Add hardware speed up support to eve-mli: currently, eve-Mali is purely based on python code, in the future, we will use tools like TVM to improve the performance.
+- Add hardware speed up support to eve-mli
+  - currently, eve-Mali is purely based on python code, in the future, we will use tools like TVM to improve the performance.
+- Replace EveParameter with Parameter for better compatibility with PyTorch
+  - currently, EveParameter is a subclass of torch.Tensor, which may cause some errors while implementation distributed training.
+A better way is to add some regularization on the name of Parameter, and realize the properties of EveParameter via other tricks.